JesseHerrick/user_points/README.md

 ## Code Documentation

 Documentation can be found throughout the repo.
 To build and view the docs locally, run the following (after installing all dependencies): `mix docs && open doc/index.html`.

+## Live Dashboard

+UserPoints is already configured with Phoenix Live Dashboard by default.
+To view it on dev, open up [`http://localhost:4000/dashboard`](http://localhost:4000/dashboard) in your browser.
+The dashboard is not compiled in a production environment.